datajoint/element-facemap/README.md

 ### Instructions

 1. We recommend you start by navigating to the `notebooks` directory on the left panel and go through the `tutorial.ipynb` Jupyter notebook.
-Execute the cells in the notebook to begin your walk through of the tutorial.
+Execute the cells in the notebook to begin your walkthrough of the tutorial.

 2. Once you are done, see the options available to you in the menu in the bottom-left corner.
 For example, in Codespace you will have an option to `Stop Current Codespace` but when running Dev Container on your own machine the equivalent option is `Reopen folder locally`.
 By default, GitHub will also automatically stop the Codespace after 30 minutes of inactivity.
 Once the Codespace is no longer being used, we recommend deleting the Codespace.